Copyright © 2015, 2016, 2017

 (See bottom of this web page for details.)

 "Meteorology for Scientists and Engineers, 3rd Edition" (MSE3) was written in 2011.
 Updates were made in 2015 to half of the chapters, and the book was re-titled as "Practical Meteorology: An Algebra-based Survey of Atmospheric Science" (PrMet).
+Further updates to PrMet continue to be made annually.
 Some readers prefer the original 2011 edition, so both editions are made available here.

 The online pdf files linked below are free to users.